-There may be exceptional circumstances where an individual may be personal friends with a parent which means that normal social life school personnel will have contact with a student.
+There may be exceptional circumstances where an employee is a personal friend with a parent.
+This may mean that employees will have contact with a student during social activities outside of the school setting.
 All relationships with students outside of work should be declared (see Appendix 1).
-Generally, if an individual themselves in a pub or other meeting place in which current pupils are drinking, they should not join the pupils and may need to draw the attention of bar staff to the age of the pupils.
+Generally, if an individual finds themself in a pub or other meeting place in which current pupils are drinking, they should not join the pupils and may need to draw the attention of bar staff to the age of the pupils.